ijjustinKim/Image-Inpainting/README.md

 python src/rbf_image_inpainting.py
 ```
 ### Usage
-In the rbf_image_inpainting.py file, you may alter the hypter parameters - spacing, width, and l2_coef - in order to improve performance.
+In the rbf_image_inpainting.py file, you may alter the hypter parameters - spacing, width, and l2_coef - to improve the performance.